Skip to Main Content

 When will I get my refund?

 Students who qualify for a refund(s) will receive them later in the term after classes have started.
-The first group of funds starts to disburse (that is released from the government) about the 28th day of the term.
-From that point, it can take up to 14 business days for funds to arrive into the system and any refund due from that portion to be processed out to Bank Mobile.
+The first group of funds for classes that start at the beginning of the term as a whole starts to disburse (that is released from the government) on the 28th day of the term.
+From that point, it can take up to 14 business days for funds to arrive in the system and any refund due from that portion to be processed out to Bank Mobile.

 Please note: This is for students whose classes start on the first day of the term as a whole.
-Students with B-term classes or stacked classes (classes with different start dates spread throughout the term) who are due a refund will have different disbursement and refund dates.
-If you have B-term classes or stacked classes, you would want to consult the Financial Aid Office for more information on when you might expect any refund due.
+Students with C-term classes or stacked classes (classes with different start dates spread throughout the term) who are due a refund will have different disbursement and refund dates.
+If you have C-term classes or stacked classes, you would want to consult the Financial Aid Office for more information on when you might expect any refund due.

 You may view our links section at the bottom of this page for accessing our Disbursements Date and Refunds section for more information on refunds being processed through Bank Mobile.